 Emily Goldstein Nolan DAT, LPC, ATRL BC- Executive Director

 Dr. Emily Nolan is a licensed art psychotherapist, professional counselor, and a professor of practice in the Creative Arts Therapies program at Syracuse University in New York.
 Dr. Nolan has presented nationally and internationally, and written many scholarly publications.

 Her specialties include working with people and groups who have experienced trauma, and those needing help adjusting to life transitions.
-Dr. Nolan is deeply committed to wellness practices and sharing their benefits, such as yoga, Reiki, and meditation.
-Dr. Nolan has experience working with people who identify as LGBTQ and is LGBTQ friendly.
+Dr. Nolan is deeply committed to wellness practices and sharing their benefits, such as somatic practices, yoga, Reiki, and meditation.
+Dr. Nolan has experience working with people who identify as LGBTQ and is LGBTQ allied.

 You may contact Dr. Nolan directly at email@example.com